davedittrich/python_secrets/docs/usage.rst

 .. note::

-    A proof-of-concept for using ``python_secrets`` in an open source project to eliminate default passwords and keep secrets out of the source code repository directory can be found here:
+    A proof-of-concept for using the ``python_secrets`` package in an open source project to eliminate default passwords and keep secrets out of the source code repository directory can be found here:

     https://davedittrich.github.io/goSecure/documentation.html